 For an elevated and energized mood and that reveals our more passionate side, red is the way to go.
 A little drama in a space never hurt anyone!

 Yellow is a great living room color for those that are looking to stay open and cheery.

 Bring the balance and harmony of the natural world indoors with a rich green color.
 PPG’s Night Watch is a great choice.

-Capture the warmth of the sun and create a soutwestern vide with orange.
+Capture the warmth of the sun and create a southwestern vide with orange.
 This color is great to warm up a space while keeping it relatively bright.

 We can’t say enough about blue.
-While more traditional blue tones are serene, blues that lean towards turquoise have an uplifting and optimisitic effect.
+While more traditional blue tones are serene, blues that lean towards turquoise have an uplifting and optimistic effect.

 Pink is definitely making a comeback.
 This color has the strength and is not overbearing.
 A great color to add a touch of character to your living room.